metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 ## Start Metabase

-You have a couple of options to start Metabase:
+Currently, the SDK only works with specific versions of Metabase.
+You have the following options:

 ### 1. Running on Docker
 Start the Metabase container: